-The National Day of Cameroon is celebrated every year on 20th May.
+The National Day of Cameroon is celebrated every year on the 20th of May.
 Cameroon does not have a single date of independence.
-This day commemorates the ending of the federal government of erstwhile Cameroon and creation of a unitary state by Ahmadou Ahidjo, the first ever President of Cameroon.
+This day commemorates the ending of the federal government of erstwhile Cameroon and the creation of a unitary state by Ahmadou Ahidjo, the first ever President of Cameroon.
 Cameroon National Day Celebrations

-On the National Day parades are held with participation by the public officers.
+On National Day parades are held with participation by the public officers.
 Party loyalists also take part in the festivities, dressed in commemorative clothing and party insignia.
 Dance troupes and school children also take part in the programs.

 The students union of Cameroon stage Annual National Week programs.
 These are basically awareness programs.
-Several other important events are also held on this day across Cameroon such as socio educative discussions, civilian marches, torch light processions and unity tournaments.
+Several other important events are also held on this day across Cameroon such as socio-educative discussions, civilian marches, torchlight processions, and unity tournaments.

 The unity tournaments feature cultural activities and sports events that help with national unity.
-Football, goal ball, volleyball and cross country unity races are held as part of these tournaments.
+Football, goal ball, volleyball, and cross country unity races are held as part of these tournaments.
 The event is celebrated in an ornate way at the Cameroonian embassies in different countries.

-The celebrations are attended by diplomatic officers and government officers along with other high profile guests like businessmen.
+The celebrations are attended by diplomatic officers and government officers along with other high-profile guests like businessmen.
 The Embassies also organize programs at schools and other important institutions.
-Official dinners are held to mark the most important day in Cameroon's history.
+Official dinners are held to mark the most important day in Cameroon’s history.